 November is the dry season throughout the year, so the chance of rainfall is very slim.
 Thus you do not have to worry about encountering showers or slippery trails.

 Unlike the winter season, temperatures in November are quite moderate and pleasant, especially in the lower altitude areas.
-The temperature fluctuates around a cool 12-17 degrees Celsius during the day and dropping to a minimum of -5 degrees during the night.
+The temperature fluctuates around a cool 12-17 degrees Celsius during the day and drops to a minimum of -5 degrees during the night.

 While evening and early mornings are colder, with proper warm clothing, you can fight off the freezing temperatures!